2gis/MapGL-iOS/README.md

 pod 'MapGL'
 ```

-## Running example app
+## Running the demo app

-To run the example app, clone this Git repository, open `HelloSDK.xcworkspace` and specify your API keys in `Example/HelloSDK/HelloVC.swift`:
+To run the demo app, clone this Git repository, open `HelloSDK.xcworkspace` and specify your API keys in `Example/HelloSDK/HelloVC.swift`:

 ```swift
 enum Constants {